stefannovasky/ReviewAPI/README.md

 - authenticated user can create a revision
 - the authenticated user can update his revision
 - the authenticated user can delete his revision
-- authenticated user may prefer a review
+- authenticated user can favorite a review
-- authenticated user can remove bookmark from a review
+- authenticated user can remove favorite from a review
 - authenticated user can comment on a revision
 - the authenticated user can update his/her comment
 - the authenticated user can delete his/her comment